prasannavl/history-next/README.md

 # history-next

-A history component that providers asynchronous listeners with promises and provides a view of history for each listener with a context.
+A history component that providers asynchronous listeners with promises.

 > npm install history-next